-Statement of the Problem (Understanding of the problem and its importance) - 10%
+Statement of the Problem (Understanding of the problem and its importance) - 25%

 - 1. Demonstrated understanding of the problem. - 2.
-Demonstrated awareness of the state of current research.
+Demonstrated awareness of the state of current research. - 3.
+Demonstrated awareness of relevant tools, protocols, and/or policies.

-Project Design and Implementation (Quality and technical merit) - 50%
+Project Design and Implementation (Quality and technical merit) - 40%

 - 1. Soundness of methods and analytic and technical approach to addressing the stated aim(s) of the proposed project. - 2.
-Feasibility of proposed project.

-3. Awareness of potential pitfalls of proposed project design and feasibility of proposed actions to minimize and/or mitigate them.
+Feasibility of proposed project. - 3.
+Awareness of potential pitfalls of proposed project design and feasibility of proposed actions to minimize and/or mitigate them. - 4.
+Cultural competence in addressing regional, racial/ethnic, language, and other diversity issues in proposed research protocol.

-Potential Impact - 20%
+Potential Impact - 10%